Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Analytical Method

 Yudson \cite{Yuds1985} made a remarkable observation that the expression (\ref{eq:psi sum config}) can be represented as a $n$-fold integral (\ref{eq:yuds rep}) over a product path $(\gamma_1,\gamma_2\cdots,\gamma_n)$ in $\mathbb{C}^n$ with only one string configurations.
 Here, $\gamma_j$ is a path parallel to the real axis in the complex plane for $\lambda_j$, and satisfies two conditions: (i) $\operatorname{Im}\gamma_{j+1}-\operatorname{Im}\gamma_j>\Gamma_{\rm tot}$. (ii) $\operatorname{Im}\gamma_j>-\Gamma_{\rm tot}/2$.
 The contributions from the other non-trivial string configurations are encoded in the poles of $\lambda_j$'s.
 We then have,

-Here, $|\vec{\lambda})$, denoted with a parenthesis instead of a ket, is an auxiliary state determined by the in-coming state $\ket{\text{in}}$.
+Here, $|\vec{\lambda})$, denoted with a parenthesis instead of a ket, is an auxiliary state determined by the incoming state $\ket{\text{in}}$.
 The substitution $\bra{\vec{\lambda}}\ket{\text{in}}\to (\vec{\lambda}\ket{\text{in}}$ eliminates certain removable poles via contour integration, simplifying the expression.
-For the problem of $n$-photon scattering from a ground state two-level atom, any in-coming state can be represented as a superposition of the basic states
+For the problem of $n$-photon scattering from a ground state two-level atom, any incoming state can be represented as a superposition of the basic states

 Substituting the initial state (\ref{eq:basic state}) into Eq. (\ref{eq:yuds rep}), performing the integrals over $\vec{\lambda}$, and taking the limit at asymptotic time $t\rightarrow \infty$, we obtain the $S$-matrix element in the sector $y_1 > y_2 > \cdots > y_n$ as given by~\cite{Yuds1985}: